daria-smirnova/viper/README.md

 My comments:

-CAN DO: Image QA, Object detection
+CAN DO: vision-language tasks like image captioning, visual question answering (VQA), and image-text retrieval.
+Using BLIP.

 conda activate vipergpt
 jupyter notebook